 This, done consistently over time, will bridge the gap between employees and the leaders, or between participants and the meeting facilitators.
 Here we see the meeting and organizational culture starting to evolve.

-The expression of new ideas, openness to feedback, inclusion of those who would not normally contribute, increases diversity of thought, collaboration over command and empowers employees to bring forth issues that are hard to raise thus fostering transparency throughout the organization.
+The expression of new ideas, openness to feedback, inclusion of those who would not normally contribute, increases diversity of thought, collaboration over command, and empowers employees to bring forth issues that are hard to raise thus fostering transparency throughout the organization.

 Four tips to successfully facilitate anonymous feedback

-As a leader facing anonymity, a lot of trust has to be placed on others, which may not always pan out as you intend.
+As a leader facing anonymity, a lot of trust has to be placed in others, which may not always pan out as you intend.
 Over the years that I worked with our customers, all manner of toxic questions and inappropriate suggestions have been sent through Slido.